 1. Medical expenses

 Often, people don’t claim their medical expenses because they don’t think it’s worth it.
 However, medical expenses are hidden everywhere; even the additional amount you pay for gluten-free food may qualify as a medical expense if recommended by a doctor.
-In addition, what the CRA describes as “Medical expenses for self” actually includes medical expenses for you, your partner, and your minor children.
+In addition, what the Canada Revenue Agency (CRA) describes as “Medical expenses for self” actually includes medical expenses for you, your partner, and your minor children.

 The disability amount is one of the most valuable Canadian tax credits, worth about $1,500 for an adult and even more for a child.
-Even if you can’t take advange of the entire credit—e.g., because your income isn’t high enough—the unused part of this credit can be transferred to a wide range of people.
+Even if you can’t take advantage of the entire credit — e.g., because your income isn’t high enough — the unused part of this credit can be transferred to a wide range of people.

 3. Amounts for your children

-There are several tax credits available for parents; so many, in fact, that these credits will be the subject of an upcoming blog post.
-Some of these credits include childcare expenses, amounts for your child’s fitness and arts programs, and, if you are a new adoptive parent, adoption expenses.
+There are several tax credits available for parents.
+Some of these credits include child care expenses, amounts for your child’s fitness and arts programs, and, if you are a new adoptive parent, adoption expenses.

 4. Eligible dependant amount